 The Learning Pathways program serves a small group of students, focusing on skills and strategies through a personalized program inspired by the principles of Orton-Gillingham.
 Student and teacher work together to build foundational literacy skills and academic confidence to prepare for future independence.
 Learning Pathways occupies one period in the student’s schedule.
 The program lasts one or two years and requires an additional fee.

-Learning Pathways helps students cope with difficulties incurred as a result of specific language disabilities with the goal of increasing proficiency in reading, spelling, penmanship, writing, and vocabulary.
-The Orton-Gillingham approach – a sequential, multisensory, phonetically based system of instruction – is implemented in an individualized one-to-one teaching situation.
+The Orton-Gillingham approach – a sequential, multisensory, phonetically based system of instruction – is implemented in an individualized one-to-one teaching situation or in small groups.
 Multisensory learning simultaneously involves the visual, auditory, and tactile pathways to enhance learning.
-The course includes word attack for reading and spelling, penmanship, vocabulary building, reading comprehension, written and oral composition, organizational study skills, and self-advocacy.
-Learning Pathways sessions are included within the student's class schedule to ensure more rapid progress through this highly specialized course of study.
-The program is one to two years in length.
-An extra fee is required.
+The course includes phonics for reading and spelling, penmanship, vocabulary building, reading comprehension, written and oral composition, organizational study skills, and self-advocacy.